ms-iot/lightning/README.md

 ###Iterate in the Nuget Package
 Now you need to make changes to the Nuget Package, you'll need to uninstall it first.
 Right click on the Project in the solution and select *Manage Nuget Packages*.

-Now Uninstall the Galileo SDK by clicking the uninstall button:
+Now Uninstall the Galileo SDK by clicking the uninstall button.
+Selected yes, when prompted if you want to uninstall the arduino-sdk.

 ![Nuget Install](images/Nuget_Install.png)